perks/polling-station/README.md

 Run `grunt mocha` to run unit tests using Mocha BDD assertions and Phantom-JS (npm install will provide these dependencies)

-Run `grunt server` to enable browser-sync and livereload of testing development (css + js) on localhost:8080
+Run `grunt server` to enable browser-sync and livereload of testing development (css + js) on localhost:8080.
+Afterwards, view the pages in *examples/* folder  with your browser to see demos of various ways to construct a poll

 ## Usage